 Need of two types of propositions.
-In parallel with the presence of sets and collections, to keep the system predicative we also need to distinguish two types of propositions: those closed under quantifications on sets, called here small propositions as in [Mai09] (and proper propositions in [Sam14]), from those closed under any kind of quantification, called here simply propositions as in [Mai09] (and improper propositions in [Sam14]).
+In parallel with the presence of sets and collections, to keep the system predicative we also need to distinguish two types of propositions: those closed under quantifications on sets, called here small propositions as in [Mai09] (and proper propositions in [Sam]), from those closed under any kind of quantification, called here simply propositions as in [Mai09] (and improper propositions in [Sam]).
+Both kind of propositions include propositional equalities which are small propositions only if they refer to elements of a set.